 Suicidality and College Students

 Although college years can be a time of excitement and challenge, many students experience difficulty with the changes and pressures that can be part of the college experience.
 When psychological difficulties and emotional pain become intolerable, they can result in suicidal thoughts and attempts.
-Thoughts of suicide are not uncommon among college students; in fact, a study conducted by the Centers for Disease Control in 2000 estimates that one in ten students has considered suicide.
-Importantly, suicidality is not an isolated phenomenon; estimates are that at least 95% of suicidal thoughts and attempts are associated with depression, a treatable condition.
+Thoughts of suicide are not uncommon among college students; in fact, the Center for Disease Control reported that, in 2013, the percentage of people who had serious thoughts about suicide in the past year was the highest among adults between 18 and 25 years old.
+Importantly, suicidality is not an isolated phenomenon; estimates show that suicidal thoughts and attempts are very often associated with depression, and other treatable conditions (Garlow et al.,2008).
 Fortunately, the vast majority of students experiencing suicidal thoughts do not make an attempt, and the vast majority of attempts do not result in actual suicides.

 Why do Students Consider Suicide?

 We all experience feelings of loneliness, depression, helplessness, and hopelessness from time to time.
 The death of a family member, the breakup of a relationship, injuries to our self-esteem, feelings of worthlessness, academic difficulties, and/or financial setbacks are serious problems that most of us can expect to face at some point in our lives.
 Each person's emotional makeup is unique, and each of us responds to situations differently, so even something that may seem of minor importance to one person can be extremely distressing to another.

 Regardless of the nature of the crisis, if a person feels overwhelmed, without options, and/or is clinically depressed, there is danger that suicide may represent a solution to her.
 Because intense emotional distress can blind people to alternative solutions and available resources, suicide may appear to be the way out of an intolerable situation or unbearable pain.
 The tragedy is, of course, is that other solutions can always be created.